Agoric/agoric-sdk/packages/notifier/README.md

 the JavaScript `for-await-of` syntax or the `observeIteration` adaptor.

-Below, Paula publishes an iteration with the non-final sequence `'a'`, `'b'`, `'c'` which terminates with `'done'` as its completion value.
+Below, Paula publishes an iteration with the non-final sequence `'a'`, `'b'` which terminates with `'done'` as its completion value.

 ```js